Maroin/jee-bootstrap/README.md

 # JEE Draughts

-To launch the web app go to jee-draughts-parents folder and run the following commands :
+To launch the web app go to jee-draughts parent folder and run the following commands :

 $ mvn clean install \
 $ cd jee-draughts-web \